The Other Way Film Festival will open its seventh edition in 10 cities

 In total, 37 titles can be viewed, divided into documentaries, feature films and short films on topics such as climate change, climate justice, biodiversity loss, and the relationship between humans and other species.
 Of this selection, 17 documentaries will enter the competition: eleven in the Official Division and six in the Impact Division.
 Their nationalities come from countries as diverse as Spain, Germany, France, the United Kingdom, Denmark, Switzerland, the United States, Kenya, Ethiopia, South Africa, Brazil, Colombia, Chile or China.

 The 7th edition of the Otro Camino Film Festival has the institutional support of the Ministry of Culture (ICAA), the Community of Madrid, and the sponsorship of the documentary channel Odisea, Signus Ecovalor, Gosuac, El Gatoverde Producciones and Institut français.
-Joining as collaborators: Film Madrid, Greenpeace, Casa Árabe, Fantasy That Changes the World, Tigirides, Viv La Vida Yoga, Screen, Echo Event, Sirocco 2, Mariela Mughnani, Real Age, Human Conflict Transformation Center, SNAS, MK2 Cinema Buzz, AED and RosssCamm y Paisajismo Sostenible, WWF, DOCMA, Impact Hub Madrid, Conofest.
+Join as collaborators: Film Madrid, Greenpeace, Casa Árabe, Fiction That Changes the World, Tigirides, Viv La Vida Yoga, Screen, Eco Event, Sirocco 2, Mariela Magnani, Real Edge, Human Conflict Transformation Center, SNAS, MK2 Cinema Buzz, AED and RosssCamm y Paisajismo Sostenible, WWF, DOCMA, Impact Hub Madrid, Conofest.

-The collaborating media, among which we find ourselves, are: EFE Verde, Ética, Yorokobu, El Asombrario, La marea, Climática, Co-Responsible, Sustainable City, Eco-management, El Guadarramista, El Bien Social, All that glitters is not Cinemas, Moobys, Le Cole.
+The collaborating media, among which we find ourselves, are: EFE Verde, Ética, Yorokobu, El Asombrario, La marea, Climática, Co-Responsible, Sustainable City, Eco-management, El Guadarramista, El Bien Social, All that glitters is not Cinema, Mobis, Le Cole.

 More information about tickets and programming at www.anotherwayff.com.